RealmKebab/liquid/README.md

 I have no team; this is just me using Prism to update and export the modpack.

 Try it!
 You'll like it. https://prismlauncher.org

+---

+Liquid is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

+*You CAN NOT distribute a(n) modified copy of my modpack without permission*

+Learn more about this license: https://creativecommons.org/licenses/by-nc-nd/4.0/